ricardodeazambuja/Maple-Syrup-Pi-Camera/README.md

    * [IoT Security Foundation](https://www.iotsecurityfoundation.org/best-practice-guidelines/)
 * Use it at your own risk and, please, [don't be evil](https://www.youtube.com/watch?v=b23wrRfy7SM) ;)

+## Other projects you may like to check:
+* [colab_utils](https://github.com/ricardodeazambuja/colab_utils/): Some useful (or not so much) Python stuff for Google Colab notebooks
+* [ExecThatCell](https://github.com/ricardodeazambuja/ExecThatCell): (Re)Execute a Jupyter (colab) notebook cell programmatically by searching for its label.
+* [The CogniFly Project](https://github.com/thecognifly): Open-source autonomous flying robots robust to collisions and smart enough to do something interesting!
+* [Bee](https://github.com/ricardodeazambuja/Bee): The Bee simulator is an open source Spiking Neural Network (SNN) simulator, freely available, specialised in Liquid State Machine (LSM) systems with its core functions fully implemented in C.

 ---

 ### This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801215 and the University of Edinburgh Data-Driven Innovation programme, part of the Edinburgh and South East Scotland City Region Deal